 Selecting the Right Kind

 So how do we go about deciding on what kind of protein to select?
 You could literally spend all day comparing the metrics of each individual product, the taste, the level of amino acids, the recommended frequency of use as well as a million other intricacies that set one brand apart from another.
 While this might be fun to people who enjoy micromanagement, the everyday person is going to end up feeling a bit overwhelmed by this process, and there are plenty of credible sources that think we’re looking to deeply into the matter.
 Abbott Nutrition senior research scientist and dietitian Steve Hertzler, Ph.D. recently said in a study that people spend too much time worrying about these details, and that provided you have a healthy intestinal system, such considerations are of little importance.
 Instead, we ought to focus on consuming between 15 to 45 grams of protein every 3-4 hours as our lifestyle and exercise regimen requires.

-Speaking of lifestyle, you’ve got to take yours into account when selecting the right whey protein, and you’ve got to be realistic in your expectations if you’re currently on a specialty diet.
+Speaking of lifestyle, you’ve got to take yours into account when selecting the right whey protein and be realistic in your expectations if you’re currently on a specialty diet.
 All natural selections are going to be inherently less potent than other solutions for obvious reasons, but they may have just as much in the way of amino acids as their less natural counterparts.
 As a consumer, it’s also your responsibility to look at the ingredients of any supplement you plan on putting into your body on the off chance that there are any banned substances included.
 This isn’t highly likely in widely produced protein powders, but it’s far better to be safe than sorry.

 Q: What’s the difference between Whey protein and Casein protein?